 In fact, what do we know about people who live daily from climate change, people who have often had a rather lenient way of life with their environment?
 What is the degree of ecological awareness of people beyond the oceans and our cultural borders?

-This is the first question to be answered.
+That is the first question to be answered.
 Understand what others are experiencing, how they feel about the environment, before considering a common action plan.
-Indeed, we are convinced that the climate challenge can only be met when a citizen and international mobilization is born, which will make its desire for change heard loud and clear.
+Indeed, we are convinced that the climate challenge can only be met when a citizen and international mobilization is born, which will make its desire for change loud and clear.

 Then, after the inventory of fixtures comes the time for action.
 How can we try to strengthen the mobilization of these citizens for the protection of their environment?
 How can we ensure that action no longer remains a minority and prevails over inaction?

 After several trips, especially professional ones, we became aware that there was still in many countries, an organization of society deeply linked to the natural environment on which the populations still depend.

 And yet, the often sudden arrival of globalization, which brings a whole new world of artifice, both upsets cultures and profoundly disrupts natural balances and threatens local environments.